Strivin0311/llms-learning/app/agent.md

-# LLMs-as-Agent
+# LLMs-as-Agents
-*Here's some resources about LLMs-as-Agent*
+*Here's some resources about LLMs-as-Agents*

 ### Methods